Normality-Guided Distributional Reinforcement Learning for Continuous Control: Related Work

 \section{Related Work}

-We briefly review related work on distributional reinforcement learning (DRL) and supportive methods to train an agent better such as utilizing uncertainty weights in reinforcement learning (RL). \cite{DBLP:journals/corr/BellemareDM17} studied the distribution of the value network for deep Q-learning and proposed C51, a DRL algorithm that uses a categorical distribution to model the value distribution.
-C51 produced state-of-the-art performance on the Arcade Learning Environment \citep{bellemare13arcade}, but has the disadvantage of requiring the parameters of the modeling distribution to be fixed in advance. \cite{DBLP:journals/corr/abs-1710-10044} proposed QR-DQN, which leverages quantile regression and allows for an adaptive distribution structure.
-In addition they resolved a key theoretical question with KL-divergence ($D_{KL}$), which could lead to non-convergence, by replacing it with Wasserstein distance metric and showing convergence of the distributional value network.
-These methods and subsequent DRL approaches use only the mean of the value distribution for updating the policy.
+We briefly review related work on distributional reinforcement learning (DRL) and supporting methods. \citet{DBLP:journals/corr/BellemareDM17} studied the distribution of the value network for deep Q-learning and proposed C51, a DRL algorithm that uses a categorical distribution to model the value distribution.
+C51 produced state-of-the-art performance on the Arcade Learning Environment~\citep{bellemare13arcade}, but required the parameters of the modeling distribution to be fixed in advance. \citet{DBLP:journals/corr/abs-1710-10044} proposed QR-DQN, which leverages quantile regression and allows for an adaptive distribution structure.
+In addition, they resolved a key theoretical question with KL divergence ($D_{KL}$), which could lead to non-convergence, by replacing it with Wasserstein distance metric and showing convergence of the distributional value network.
+While these methods focus solely on the mean of the value distribution, our approach seeks to leverage the distributional characteristics through the normality assumption as well.

-Several extensions of DRL to continuous tasks have been proposed, including distributed distributional deterministic policy gradients (D4PG) \citep{DBLP:journals/corr/abs-1804-08617}, sample-based distributional policy gradient (SDPG) \citep{DBLP:journals/corr/abs-2001-02652} and implicit distributional actor-critic (IDAC) \citep{DBLP:journals/corr/abs-2007-06159}, none of which use properties of the learned value distribution beyond the mean.
-Our contribution is model agnostic and is compatible with any existing DRL algorithm that learns the value distribution with a single neural network.
+Several extensions of DRL to continuous tasks have been proposed, including distributed distributional deterministic policy gradients (D4PG)~\citep{DBLP:journals/corr/abs-1804-08617}, sample-based distributional policy gradient (SDPG)~\citep{DBLP:journals/corr/abs-2001-02652} and implicit distributional actor-critic (IDAC)~\citep{DBLP:journals/corr/abs-2007-06159}.
+Our method is model agnostic and compatible with any existing DRL algorithm that learns the value distribution with a single neural network.